tonythomas01/wikipedia-section-summaries/README.md

 ## Usage

-The Mediawiki Summarizer will provide you with a summarized version of articles on Wikipedia or other Wikimedia sites.
-Look for an icon with a speech bubble located near the top-right corner of an article to access the summary.
+The Mediawiki Summarizer will provide you with a summarized sections on Wikipedia or other Wikimedia sites.
+Look for an icon with a robot located in each long section in an article or a talk page.

 ## Support